New Moon on

 Moon before descending node

-7 days after ascending node on 13 February 2069 at 15:55 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 26 February 2069 at 13:32 in ♉ Taurus.
+7 days after ascending node on 13 February 2069 at 15:55 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 26 February 2069 at 13:32 in ♉ Taurus.

 Moon after southern standstill

-5 days since the previous standstill on 16 February 2069 at 07:37 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.335°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠20.222° at the point of next northern standstill on 1 March 2069 at 00:20 in ♊ Gemini.
+5 days since the last southern standstill on 16 February 2069 at 07:37 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.335° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠20.222° at the point of next northern standstill on 1 March 2069 at 00:20 in ♊ Gemini.

 Sun-Moon-Earth syzygy